alexharri/website/posts/planes.md

 The relationship is linear.
 As the difference in angles halves, so does the magnitude.
 A difference of 1° yields a magnitude 0.01745, and a difference of 1/2° yields half of that.

 So to determine the epsilon, we can just ask: how low does the angle in degrees need to become for us to consider two planes parallel?
-Given an angle $\theta°$, we can find the epsilon $e$ via
+Given an angle $\theta°$, we can find the epsilon $E$ via

 <p align="center">$$e = \dfrac{0.01745}{\theta°}$$</p>